California Vehicle Sales Tax & Fees [+Calculator]

 California EV Rebates & Incentives

-To incentive zero-emission vehicles, California offers incentives and rebates for electric vehicles.
-Car buyers can get a rebate of up to $7,000 on their plug-in hybrid electric vehicle, battery-electric vehicle, or fuel cell electric vehicle purchase as part of the Clean Vehicle Rebate Program.
+To incentive zero-emission vehicles, California USED TO offer incentives and rebates for electric vehicles.
+Car buyers could get a rebate of up to $7,500 on their plug-in hybrid electric vehicle, battery-electric vehicle, or fuel cell electric vehicle purchase as part of the Clean Vehicle Rebate Program, but they shut this program down at the end of 2023.

 Tax information and rates are subject to change, please be sure to verify with your local DMV.